LJiangTao/Weather-API/README.md

 ##DateBase
    You Should Creat dataBase by yourown
    #
-   #i was USE IIS And Php 7.0 Version
+   #i was Using IIS And Php 7.0 Version
    #
    #